Adaptive Estimation of Shannon Entropy: Main Results

-Recall that it requires $n\succeq \left(\frac{S}{\epsilon}\right)$ samples for the MLE to achieve accuracy $\epsilon$ when there is no constraint on the entropy~\cite{jiao2014minimax}.
+Recall that it requires $n\gtrsim \frac{S}{\epsilon} \vee \frac{\ln^2 S}{\epsilon^2}$ samples for the MLE to achieve accuracy $\epsilon$ when there is no constraint on the entropy~\cite{jiao2014minimax,Wu--Yang2014minimax}.
 Hence, when the upper bound on the entropy is loose, i.e., $H\asymp\ln S$, the minimum sample complexity in the bounded entropy case is exactly the same, i.e., we cannot essentially improve the estimation performance.
-On the other hand, when the upper bound is tight, i.e., $H\ll\ln S$, the required sample complexity enjoyed a significant reduction, i.e., we only need a sublinear number of samples for accurate entropy estimation.
+On the other hand, when the upper bound is tight, i.e., $H\ll\ln S$, the required sample complexity enjoyed a significant reduction.

 When it comes to the maximum $L_2$ risk, we conclude from Theorem \ref{th_MLE} that the bounded entropy property helps only at the boundary, i.e., when $n$ is close to $S$ and $H$ is small.
-Moreover, this help vanishes quickly as $S$ increases: when $n=S^{1-\delta}$, the maximum $L_2$ risk will be at the order $(\delta H)^2$, which is the same risk achieved by the naive zero estimator when $\delta$ is not close to zero.
+Moreover, this help vanishes quickly as $S$ increases: when $n=S^{1-\delta}$, the maximum $L_2$ risk will be at the order $(\delta H)^2$, and the naive zero estimator achieves worst case risk $H^2$.

 Is the plug-in estimator $H(P_n)$ optimal in the minimax sense?
 It has been shown in \cite{Valiant--Valiant2011,jiao2014minimax,Wu--Yang2014minimax} that when there is no constraint on $H(P)$, i.e., $H=\ln S$, the answer is \emph{negative}.
 What about subsets of $\mathcal{M}_S$, such as $\mathcal{M}_S(H)$?
 The following theorem characterizes the minimax $L_2$ rates over $\mathcal{M}_S(H)$. \begin{theorem} If $H\ge H_0>0$, where $H_0$ is a universal positive constant, then